L-o-A/SmartContracts/contracts/Readme.txt

 getUserNFTs(sender)
     - requires sender
-    - returns nft ids
+    - returns nft ids owned by sender

 doTransferFrom(from, to, id)
     - requires Transfer From, Transfer To, NFT ID
-    - used to transfer nft from a address to another address
+    - used to transfer nft from a address to recipient address

 doBatchTransfer(from, to, ids)
     - requires Transfer From, Transfer To, NFT IDs
-    - user to transfer nfts from a address to another address
+    - user to transfer nfts from a address to recipient address

 doFusion(owner, ids, fusionLevel)
     - requires owner address, nft ids, fusion level